 I am happy with the ACLP 2.0 as it gives learners better work-life balance in comparison to the previous version of ACLP which had assignments that felt repetitive and similar.
 On top of that, the ACLP 2.0 also upholds the same level of Technical Skills and Competency Knowledge which is great!

-Course preview provides the opportunity for you to gain a better understanding of the WSQ Advanced Certificate in Learning and Performance 2.0, and participate in a Q&A session with IAL.
+Course preview provides the opportunity for you to gain a better understanding of the WSQ Advanced Certificate in Learning and Performance 2.0.

 Frequently Asked Questions

 - Adopt an open-minded, innovative and enterprise-relevant mind-set to help learners and enterprises to address skills gaps and industry needs.

 - Adapt, adopt and facilitate blended learning solutions (including classroom, workplace and technology-enabled learning modes) for effective learning to meet performance outcomes.

 In response to the changing landscape of adult learning and as part of continuous improvement after three years of running, the current ACLP is refined and transited into ACLP 2.0 and will come with 6 SOAs.